Smooth Surfaces via Nets of Geodesics: Method Summary

 The intention of this section is to describe a complete potential method to create smooth surfaces from nets of geodesic curves.
 The theory and basic implementations of small scale examples presented in this paper, imply that such a system is feasible.

 Given a net of curves in $\mathbb{R}^3$ (smooth or discretized), we treat each cell in the net independently.
 We perform the following process for each cell in the net.
 Looking at a specific cell, the method finds an affine plane such that the projection of the cell's contour is one-to-one on that affine plane.
 Let $\gamma(t)$ be an arc-length parameterization of the projection of the cell's contour.
 Let $z(\cdot)$ be the height function on the image of $\gamma$, such that $h(t):=z(\gamma(\cdot))$ is the contour.
-One computes numerically $h'(\cdot)$, and uses it to define the Dirchlet boundary conditions for the curvature's biharmonic equation \cite{GilatMinGauss}.
+One computes numerically $h'(\cdot)$, and uses it to define the Dirchlet boundary conditions for the curvature's biharmonic equation as according to the first part of this study.
 Explicitly the Dirichlet boundary condition is $\frac{1}{2}\log\sqrt{1+h'(t)^2}$ at $\gamma(t)$.
 These values are computed numerically on nodes along the boundary $\gamma(\cdot)$.
-Alternatively, if one has an analytic expression for the velocity of the cell's contour segments, this can be used instead of the numeric computation.
-Since the cell's contour is not entirely smooth but has corners, a value corresponding to either one of the meeting segments should be assigned to the corner, or one can take the average of the two values.
+Alternatively, if one has an analytic expression for the velocity of the cell's contour segments, this can be used instead of the numerical computation.

-The biharmonic equation described in \cite{GilatMinGauss} is solved by using the Ciarlet-Raviart/Mercier approach with a finite elements method.
+The biharmonic equation described in the first part is solved by using the Ciarlet-Raviart/Mercier approach with a finite elements method.
 The Dirichlet boundary conditions are as described in the above paragraph.
-The Neumann boundary condition is zero everywhere.
-The solution to the biharmonic equation is the "conformal factor" $f$ and the Ciarlet-Raviart/Mercier approach yields the Laplacian of $f$ as well.
-We then have the approximate optimal curvature of the minimal Gauss curvature surface spanning the cell's contour - it is given by $K(x,y)=-e^{-2f(x,y)}\Delta f(x,y)$.
+The Neumann boundary condition is computed according to our formula.
+The solution to the biharmonic equation is the conformal factor $f$.
+Use $C^0$-Interior Penalty or $C^1$-elements or a finite difference method to compute the solution, and then compute the Laplacian of the solution.
+We then have the approximate optimal curvature of the minimal Gaussian curvature surface spanning the cell's contour - it is given by $K(x,y)=-e^{-2f(x,y)}\Delta f(x,y)$.

 We then input the curvature we found and the cell's contour to a solver that solves for a function that its graph is a surface with the specified curvature and specified trace.
 We regard the curvature as given in Cartesian coordinates.